 Access to most of site is via fine, loose gravel paths and smooth grass, although there are some steps.

-Keep pets on a leash throughout your visit, keeping a close eye so they won’t dig, poop or cause erosion to the abbe and grounds.
+Keep pets on a leash throughout your visit, keeping a close eye so they won’t dig, poop or cause erosion to the abbey and grounds.
 Please take away any poop bags.

 Whilst on walks throughout the parkland, dogs must be on leads.
 We are a farming community and if a farmer believes your dog is worrying their stock, they have the right to take action.

-Groups that are planning on visiting the abbey and or Tearooms, schools, private tours etc. You must phone and book your visit in in advance.
+Groups that are planning on visiting the abbey all schools, private tours etc. You must phone and book your visit in in advance.